0b10/mr-params/README.md

 # TL;DR

-Get parameter names from a given function reference, optionally with parameter values.
+Get parameter names from a given function reference, and optionally cache the results.

 ## Supports
 ES6+